You are here

 What is the Martin Luther King, Jr. Memorial and where is it?

-Dr. Martin Luther King, Jr. was one of the most prominent leaders of the civil rights movement in the 1960s, becoming an icon through his incredible speeches and his use of nonviolent resistance.
+Dr. Martin Luther King, Jr. was one of the most prominent leaders of the Civil Rights Movement in the 1960s, becoming an iconic figure through his incredible speeches and his use of nonviolent resistance.
 He led the famous March on Washington in 1963, where he gave his legendary “I Have a Dream” speech on the steps of the Lincoln Memorial.
 Opened to the public in 2011, the memorial is the fourth in Washington, DC to honor a non-president and the first to honor a man of color.
 The site was designed as a lasting tribute to Dr. King’s legacy and will forever serve as a monument to the freedom, opportunity and justice for which he stood.

 The most convenient way to reach the Martin Luther King, Jr. Memorial is by Metrobus or Metro.
-If traveling by bus, use the 32, 34 or 36 Metrobus routes.
 The closest Metro stop is Smithsonian, on the Orange, Blue and Silver lines.
 Of course, the memorial is in very close proximity to the other memorials surrounding the Tidal Basin.

 What will I see at the Martin Luther King, Jr. Memorial?